Redshift Security: Data Backups and Encryption Best Practices

 Set the require_ssl parameter to true then hit “Save”:

-- The regulations governing your data may also require you to use encryption
+• The regulations governing your data may also require you to use encryption.

 Redshift encryption uses envelope encryption, which means that you can rotate keys without having to re-encrypt data blocks.
 The key hierarchy consists of four tiers:

-- cluster encryption key (CEK)
+• Cluster encryption key (CEK)

-- database encryption key (DEK)
+• Database encryption key (DEK)

-- data encryption keys
+• Data encryption keys

-Encrypting sensitive data using KMS / CMS
+Encrypting Sensitive Data Using KMS / CMS

-Encrypting data using HSM
+Encrypting Data Using HSM

 If you don't use AWS KMS for key management, you can use a hardware security module (HSM) for key management with Amazon Redshift.

-Key rotation for Amazon Redshift cluster
+Key Rotation for Amazon Redshift Cluster

 Redshift lets you rotate encryption keys for encrypted clusters.
 Whenever a key rotation is initiated, the Redshift CEK is rotated for the specified clusters and any automated or manual snapshots.
-In the same way, Redshift rotates the DEK for the cluster, but not for snapshots, since they are stored internally in an internal S3 bucket.
+In the same way, Redshift rotates the DEK for the cluster, but not for snapshots, since they’re stored internally in an internal S3 bucket.

-Enable encryption at rest with cli:
+Enable encryption at rest with CLI:

-Enable encryption with console:
+Enable encryption with the console:

 Under the “Properties” tab, on “Database configurations” section, click on “Edit” then “Edit encryption”.